|University of Massachusetts Hockey Game Notes

 - To open up Hockey East play Makar contributed three assists in a weekend sweep of Merrimack (10/26 and 10/27), which included assisting UMass' game-tying extra attacker goal against the Warriors with 27 seconds to go in regulation on the road in game two, a game the Minutemen went on to win in overtime.

-- Makar is currently tied for second in the country in points (13) and tied for sixth in assists (9), while leading the nation in defenseman scoring.
-Overall he leads Hockey East in points and points per-game (1.86) and is tied for second in assists.
-He carries an active five-game point streak into the series against #4/3 Providence, a career high.
+- Makar is currently tied for seventh in the country in points (13) and tied for 10th in assists (9), while ranking second in the nation in defenseman scoring.
+Overall he is tied for the lead in Hockey East in points, second in points per-game (1.44) and is tied for second in assists.

 Down Goes No. 1